Investing in Office Real Estate

-The office building asset class is one of the four major commercial real estate asset classes, alongside multifamily, retail, and industrial.
+The office building is one of the four major commercial real estate asset classes, along with multifamily, retail, and industrial.
 Office buildings can range from high-rise multi-tenant structures in urban cores to suburban office parks to exurban single-tenant buildings that might be built to suit a specific tenant.
 This article addresses some unique qualities of the office real estate asset class.
 Continue reading to learn more.

 Co-Working & Remote Work

-The last several years has seen the “co-working” model enter the mainstream.
-WeWork – the household name in the space – manages over 10 million square feet of office space as of this writing.
-Meanwhile, copycat startups have sprung up in cities across the country, offering curated, open floor plan office space, ultra-flexible leases; and built-in community and events.
-Rather than dying off entirely, it now seems likely that traditional offices and office leases will yield part of the floor to remote work, co-working spaces, and more flexible leasing models.
-A growing set of companies (even tech behemoths like Amazon and Microsoft) now supplement corporate campuses with co-working leases, allowing for penetration of new labor markets and the provision of premium workplace amenities and in-person collaboration for employees that would otherwise be full-time remote.
+Over the last several years the “co-working” model became mainstream.
+While some continue to question the model’s long-term viability, others see the dynamics presented by COVID-19 as a unique opportunity.
+A likely outcome may be that traditional offices and office leases will yield part of a building or floor to remote work, co-working spaces, and more flexible leasing models.
+A growing set of companies (even tech behemoths like Amazon and Microsoft) now supplement corporate campuses with co-working leases, allowing them to expand into new labor markets with premium workplace amenities and in-person collaboration for employees that may otherwise be full-time remote.
 It remains to be seen how, exactly, the co-working model will evolve post-COVID, but chances are, leaders in the space will realize the benefits of having a portfolio of strategic locations.

 Not long ago, the ascent of communication and collaboration technology had some pundits calling for the end of the office as we know it.
-The “digital nomad” revolution has only partly come to fruition – the share of knowledge workers who work remotely 4 or 5 days a week rose from 24% in 2012 to 31% in 2016.
-While the remote workforce is likely to continue growing, it is unlikely that remote work arrangements will render the physical office obsolete.
+COVID-19 then introduced additional speculation about the future of the workplace.
+While the successful introduction of “working from home” is likely to increase remote work and flexibility, it is improbable that remote work arrangements will render the physical office obsolete.
 In fact, a 15% increase in remote work and a 15% increase in office space per worker would likely only lead to a 2% decrease in overall office demand, according to CBRE.
 And though video conferencing technology has improved dramatically, teams report greater feelings of engagement with their work and colleagues when they work together in person at least some of the time.
 Humans are social creatures and will continue to require some degree of face-to-face collaboration.
 On that note, recent survey data suggests 98% of office tenants expect to re-enter their office by Q3 of this year.

 Many institutional investors are prioritizing investment in new office space models such as co-working space, seeking to diversify away from the traditional office model and invest in spaces that appeal to today’s knowledge workers and offer more flexible leasing arrangements.
 Co-working is also prompting some confluence of CRE asset classes, as some multifamily and hotel operators are using co-working space as an amenity to attract and retain new residents or guests, and to further their brand.